giacomo-gcad/carbon/ReadMe.md

 Global spatial datasets area already available for Soil Carbon and Above Ground Carbon, while the three remaining pools need to be estimated as fractions of Above Ground Carbon.

-Once each carbon pool has been processed, the five carbon pools are summed upto get the Total Carbon dataset.
+Once each carbon pool has been processed, the five carbon pools are summed up to get the Total Carbon dataset.
-For each layer (Except GSOC):
+For each layer (except GSOC):
-- the biomass density (Mg/ha) is converted to biomass amount, multiplying each pixel value for the area of that pixel: output units are Mg.
+- the biomass density (Mg/ha) is converted to biomass amount, multiplying each pixel value by the area (in ha) of that pixel: output units are Mg.
 - Biomass is converted to carbon by dividig by 2.
-- the layer is downscaled to the same resolution of GSOC (approximately 1 km at the equator).
-When resampling, pixel values are summed up.
-The output represents the amount of biomass (in Mg) in each 30 arc-seconds pixel.

-The GSOC dataset is first resampled to the same resolution of the other carbon pools (3.2 arcseconds), then is converted from carbon density to carbon amount.
+The GSOC dataset is first resampled to the same resolution of the other carbon pools (3.2 arcseconds, no interpolation), then is converted from carbon density to carbon amount with the same method.

+In the last step, the five carbon pools are summed up to derive the Total Carbon layer, expressed as amount of Carbon within each pixel (in Mg).

 The script [compute_total_carbon.sh](./compute_total_carbon.sh) executes all the operations described above.

-In the last step, the five carbon pools are summed up to derive the Total Carbon layer, expressed as amount of Carbon within each pixel (in Mg).

 ## Analysis of Carbon pools in Protected Areas

-[...]
+The [analysis of each carbon pool](/c_analysis) within protected areas, countries and ecoregions is performed using the same procedure used in DOPA workflow for the [analysis of continuous rasters](https://github.com/giacomo-gcad/dopa_workflow/tree/master/cep_analysis#CONTINUOUS_RASTERS).